DeepSeek-Coder-V2 - AI Language Models Tool

 Key Features

-- 128K token context window for whole‑repo and long-file reasoning.
+• 128K token context window for whole-repo, long-file, and multi-file reasoning tasks.

 Example Usage